MisterTigre/Project-INTERACT/documentation/public_api/map.md

     "latitude":"float", // Latitude of the marker
     "longitude":"float", // Longitude of the marker
-    "icon":"str", // Optional, name of the icon if you don't use the default's one "popup_text":"str" // Optional, text of the popup if you want one }
+    "icon":"str", // Optional, name of the icon if you don't use the default's one "popup_text":"str", // Optional, text of the popup if you want one "name":"str" // Optional, name of the marker
+}
 ```